callat-qcd/espressodb/paper.md

 The application of LQCD to nuclear physics is an exascale challenge.
 One of the main reasons these calculations are so expensive is that when LQCD is applied to systems of one or more nucleons, an exponentially bad signal-to-noise problem must be overcome.
 While the optimal strategy for overcoming this challenge is not yet known, one thing common to all methods is the need for an exponentially large amount of statistics.
-As such, these LQCD computations require the completion of hundreds of thousands to millions of independent sub-calculations (or tasks), with chained dependencies, in order to complete a single calculation.
+As such, these LQCD computations require the completion of millions of independent sub-calculations (or tasks), with chained dependencies, in order to complete a single calculation.
 These chained tasks write large amounts of temporary files to the scratch file system which are used as input for subsequent files, often with multiple input files required for the later computations.
-Several such calculations (each with the hundreds-of-thousands to millions of independent tasks) must be performed in order to extrapolate the results to the physical point, defined as the limit of zero discretization (the continuum limit), the infinite volume limit and the limit of physical quark masses which are _a priori_ unknown and so must be determined through this extrapolation/interpolation procedure.
+Several such calculations must be performed in order to extrapolate the results to the physical point, defined as the limit of zero discretization (the continuum limit), the infinite volume limit and the limit of physical quark masses which are _a priori_ unknown and so must be determined through this extrapolation/interpolation procedure.
 These requirements lead to a very complex set of computations that must be carried out with great care and a significant amount of human time and effort to ensure the computing cycles are used as efficiently as possible.

 Compounding these challenges, the new computer Summit, is _disruptively fast_ compared to previous generations of leadership class computers.
 Full machine-to-machine, Summit is approximately 15 times faster than Titan when applied to LQCD applications such as carried out by CalLat [@Berkowitz:2018gqe].
 While this is great for scientific throughput, it also means the management of the computational jobs has become unwieldy with the management models typically used for such computations: Summit churns through the computations so fast, and produces so much data, it is not possible to keep up with the data processing and management with our older management tools.
 At a high level, there are two challenges which are both critical to address for near-exascale computers such as Summit, which will become more important in the exascale era: